BikLab/MARS8180-EnvDataSci/Week10A-quality-control.md

 #### 12:00 - 12:25 - Metagenomics coding tutorial

 ## The Metagenomic Dataset
 Starting today, we will start going to go through how to analyze metagenomic data.
-The test dataset, we are using here are 6 single-worm metagenomic sequences from two different families belonging to the family Oncholimidae and Epacanthion.
+The test dataset we are using here are 6 single-worm metagenomic sequences belonging to two different families - Oncholimidae and Thoracostomopsidae.

 These worms were collected from Tybee Island in 2022 and 2023.
 They underwent REPLI-g amplification and sequencing using Illumina short-reads.
 Therefore, there are two major components in each metagenomic samples: 1) The host organisms and 2) the microbial members of the microbiome.